sdss/astra/docs/sphinx/components.rst

       --help                     Show this message and exit.

-If your component's GitHub repository does not fall under the SDSS organization, then you will need to specify the ``--owner`` flag.
+If your component's GitHub repository does not fall under the `SDSS organization GitHub <http://github.com/sdss>`_ then you will need to specify the ``--owner`` flag.
 The ``--version`` flag indicates the release tag on GitHub.
 If no ``--version`` is given then Astra will find the most recent version on GitHub.